ms-pavan/Patient-Survival-Analysis-on-Substance-Abuse-Data/README.md

 Data:

+a.
+Prescriber data
+   > 1 million rows, 81 features
+   Includes zip code information as well as national provider identifiers (NPI) Sufficient unique keys for merging to other data (demographic, crime, mapping)
+b.
+Treatment data
+  > 1.6 million rows, 70 features
+  Includes demographic and geographic information
-Substance Abuse Data set was provided which has 66 features and 1.6 million rows.
-Data includes Demographic and Geographic data.
-It also includes patients current and past substance abuse issues.
+  Includes Patient’s current and past substance abuse issues.

 Target labels are Length of stay and Reason for leaving treatment.

 Exploratory Data Analysis:

 Data visualizations were developed in tableau software  to understand all the features.
-It played a crucial role in understanding the data well and how target are variables are varying based on independent features.
+It played a crucial role in understanding the data well and how target variables are varying.

 Machine Learning Model used: